dyluc/dyluc.github.io/_posts/2020-12-08-chess-ai-minimax.md

 		return min
 ```

 With these few additions, we can see how the number of nodes evaluated will be reduced.
 By breaking out of the loop, we are leaving the algorithm to only consider nodes with the potential of containing better evaluations than already found.
 This is where the improvement in computation comes from.
-You can see the testing section of my write up to see comparisons of using Minimax with and without alpha-beta pruning and improvements in execution time at different search depths.
+You can see the testing section of my write-up to see comparisons of using Minimax with and without alpha-beta pruning and improvements in execution time at different search depths.

 ### The Evaluation Function